Views locations

-To avoid collisions in view locations with the partner website, you should store the views for the add-on under a custom folder in the project.
-If not specified, the default convention is that views are stored under a top folder .Views, like this:
+To avoid collisions in view locations with the partner website, you should store the views for the app (add-on) under a custom folder in the project.
+If not specified, the default convention is that views are stored under a top folder `

 In that case, the views in the project should look like this:

 A shell module or add-on can have views that are distributed as content together with the module/add-on and then at runtime the views are located through an `

 VirtualPathProvider`).
 You can still have views located and compiled at runtime but that requires that the application enables the runtime compilation.
 The modules/add-on should precompile the views and distribute them in an assembly (typically named _<addon>.Views.dll_) instead.

 To avoid risk for view conflicts with application/other apps (add-ons), CMS adds, by default, a view location expander that searches for views in location _<moduleName>.Views/Views_.
 You can also use the `

 ## Access rights

 Previously, shell modules were protected by a configuration for the shell location in _web.config_ (typically path _/EPiServer_).
 Instead, each endpoint that is registered for a shell module is associated with a policy.

 You can specify the policy to use for the module through the `